 How we respond to a Stroke

-If you suspect that you or someone else is having a stroke, phone 999 immediately and ask for an ambulance.
+If you suspect you are having a stroke or someone else may be, phone 999 immediately and ask for an ambulance.

 What happens when I phone 999 for a stroke?